• Skip to primary navigation

 Instructions

-7. Pour into the cake tin and bake for 30 minutes or when a skewer comes out clean from the edge of the cake.
+• Pour into the prepared cake pan and bake for 30 minutes or when the toothpick test comes out clean from the edge of the cake.

 Notes